kuvivek/drivingTheoryInGermany/README.md

 153. What must you be aware of when you see this road traffic sign?![img](https://schueler.click-learn.info/BilderV2/VZ_1_4_40_152.jpg)
 ✅ The road leads to the bank of a waterway
-❌The entrance and exit point must be kept clear for amphibious vehicles
+❌ The entrance and exit point must be kept clear for amphibious vehicles
 ✅ When it is dark or visibility is poor, areas of water are difficult to distinguish from the road
 **Comment**:  The danger sign with this symbol warns of particularly dangerous situations due to unsurfaced banks.
 It is best not to blindly follow the navigation device and pay attention to signs: I need to reduce my speed and make sure the road is passable.

 154. What must you remember when you see this traffic sign?
 (A lady with kinder)
 ✅ You may not drive a motor vehicle in this pedestrian precinct (area)
-❌You may drive a motor vehicle at walking speed in this pedestrian precinct
+❌ You may drive a motor vehicle at walking speed in this pedestrian precinct
-❌Residents may drive motor vehicles in this pedestrian precinct
+❌ Residents may drive motor vehicles in this pedestrian precinct
 **Comment**:  This sign indicates the start of a pedestrian zone.
 Motor vehicles are not allowed to drive here.

 155. What must you anticipate with this road sign?
 (A danger sign with the symbol of a cattle)